LeoTsui/CS259D_Notes_HW/notes/An_Examination_of_User_Behavior_for_Re-Authentication.md

         * Another set of questions
     * Average 4 hours of data collection
         * Average 92K data points, 4.5MB per user

+### Data Set II

+* One user, five different computer and I/O configurations
+* Same tasks as Data set I

+### Data Set III

+* 73 volunteers executing the same task
+* Compared with Data set I
+    * No pause time
+    * Smaller in size and more dense with the I/O events

 ## Data Processing and Features Extract